ysmood/nisper/readme.md

 var client = nisper({
     url: `ws://127.0.0.1:8080`,
     sandbox: {
-        // define a function, server can call it remotely.
+        // Define a function, server can call it remotely.
         '-': fn((a, b) => a - b)
     }
 });